Assessment of Mini-Teaching for Teaching Competencies among Faculties of Medical College

 Abstract

 Background: In India, medical instructors are not required to receive pedagogical technique training.
 As a result, medical school instruction varies widely in quality.
 Making qualified medical teachers with enhanced instructional abilities is crucial in the age of competency-based medical education and the rising demands on health professionals by society.
-It is not favorable to the development of teaching skills to teach in a large classroom setting.
-The effectiveness of microteaching has not been thoroughly investigated, despite the fact that it has been widely used at the majority of universities.
-Therefore, the purpose of the study was to evaluate health professionals' mini-teaching abilities.
 Objectives: To assess the faculty performance in teaching skills and to give feedback based on their assessment.
-Methodology: It was a cross-sectional study conducted in a medical college.
-After taking institutional ethical committee clearance and consent from the participants, the study was conducted.
-The participant’s confidentiality was maintained.
-A total of 156 faculty participated in the study.
-The faculty of pre-para clinical and clinical subjects of all cadres of teachers participated in mini-teaching sessions.
-Results: A total of 156 faculty participated in the study.
-The faculty of pre-para clinical and clinical subjects of all cadres of teachers participated in mini-teaching sessions.
-The significant association was observed between the department-wise & faculty designation related to teaching skills.
-Conclusion: A faculty development training programme is a need of the hour because we have not undergone any teacher training programme to become teaching faculty at medical colleges.
+Methodology: Cross-sectional study conducted in medical college after taking institutional ethical committee clearance and consent from the participants.
+A total of 156 faculty participated in study.
+The faculty of non-clinical and clinical subjects of all cadres of teachers were participated in mini-teaching session.
+Results: The faculty of non-clinical and clinical subjects of all cadres of teachers were participated in mini-teaching session.
+The significant association was observed between the department wise & faculty Designation with related to teaching skills.
+Conclusion: Faculty development training programme is a need of hour because we have not undergone any teacher training programme to become teaching faculty at medical colleges.

 Downloads